kianzohoury/machina-labs-sol/README.md

     return point_cloud + random_noise
 ```

-##### Removing Points
+##### Point Completion Task: Removing Points
 The second augmentation is to randomly remove points for the point completion task, similar to the down-sampling process described above, except we will do it in a more structured way.
 The ratio $r \in [0, 1)$ controls the number of points to remove from the point cloud, and so we can, for example, choose $r=0.25$, which will drop $25\%$ of the points, giving us an incomplete point cloud containing the remaining $75\%$ of the points.
 Initially, I had thought to remove the points in a uniform way to create a "sparse" point cloud, but decided to remove entire sections of the point cloud, which is how point completion tasks are typically formulated.
-For this, I randomly selected a point in the point cloud and removed an entire section via nearest neighbors.
+For this, I randomly selected a point in the point cloud and removed an entire section via a nearest neighbors approach.
 ```python
 def remove_neighboring_points(point_cloud: torch.Tensor, num_remove: int):
     """Removes a local section of points by remove the nearest neighbors starting